kpfleming/esphome-sunpower/FULL_CONFIGURATION.md

       - panel_E02
 ```

-This section configures identifies the panels which should be
+This section identifies the panels which should be aggregated into
-aggregated into each array.
+each of the five arrays.

 ```yaml
 http_request: